 In 2012, Bo Biafra was kidnapped by Wolverine forces and moved to The Moeller Re-Education Facility, aka "Camp GitMoeller," the following year.
 Rumors of torture and inhuman conditions surfaced soon after.
 With no lead singer, the outlook for the band is bleak.
 It was rumored that Bo Biafra was executed on a street outside of The Big House in Ann Arbor moments before kickoff of The Game in 2013 but this was never confirmed.
 His whereabouts and status are unknown.

-This chilling image purports to show the assasination of Bo Biafra in 2013 by an intelligence officer of the New Wolrverine Order.
+This chilling image had purported to show the assasination of Bo Biafra in 2013 by an intelligence officer of the New Wolrverine Order.

-No one knows what, if anything, the future holds for the Dead Schembechlers.
-As the years go by, the music and memories of their bloody, violent concerts become legend.
-Legend becomes myth.
+No one knows what, if anything, the future will hold for the Dead Schembechlers.
 We will sum up with these words from Bo Biafra, "We don't give a flying fuck about money or fame.
 We just want to be known for pure hatred towards Michigan.
 We don't want our shows to be happy, sing-a-long, pep rallies for Moms and Dads.
 Fuck that bullshit.
-We want our concerts filled with violence, hatred, and blood lust.
+We want our concerts filled with hatred and blood lust.
 We honestly don't give a shit about anything else.
 We don't care fuckall about national championships, Big Ten titles, or any of that other crap.
 We exist only to fuck with Michigan.
 It's what we do.
 It's all we do."